 Calculate Density can be run using either a projected coordinate system (projected data) or a geographic coordinate system (nonprojected data).
 When projected data is used, a Euclidean distance (a straight-line distance measured on a flat surface) is calculated.
 When nonprojected data is used, a geodesic distance (a line drawn on a sphere representing the curvature of the earth) is calculated.
 The geodesic distance calculation is based on Haversine's formula.

-Silverman, B. W. (1986).
+Silverman, B. W. 1986.
 Density Estimation for Statistics and Data Analysis.
-Chapman and Hall.
+Monographs on Statistics and Applied Probability.
+New York: Springer.